AI in product development: a practical guide for teams that ship

 AI-assisted design tools generate UI variations that already match your design system.
 You're not staring at a blank Figma canvas.
 You're starting with multiple variations that already follow your brand guidelines.

+The more useful part is automated consistency checks.
 Your design system says buttons should be 44px minimum for mobile touch targets.
-AI scans every screen and flags violations.
-Before the code review happens.
-Before anyone writes CSS.
+AI scans every screen and flags violations before the code review happens, before anyone writes CSS.

 Industry data shows design-to-prototype timelines dropping 50-60% with AI assistance.
-The designer is still making every single decision.
-AI just handles the repetitive parts.
+The designer makes every single decision.
+AI handles the repetitive parts.

-We'll build your production-ready AI-powered MVP in 12-14 weeks with full hallucination mitigation.
+Ship your MVP in 12 weeks We'll build your production-ready AI-powered MVP in 12-14 weeks with full hallucination mitigation.
 Not a prototype.
+Get your project timeline

 This is where you save the most engineering time.